optastack/.github/profile/README.md

 ## Optastack

-Manage everything from one single place.
+Manage multi-cloud resources from one single place.

 ### Links